How to Cut a Whole Chicken in 6 Easy Steps

 If you don't know how to cut a whole chicken, now is the perfect time to learn.
 You'll save a ton of money compared to buying pre-packaged chicken breasts, thighs, wings and drumsticks.

 I almost never buy chicken in pieces.
 At the grocery store, I walk right past the trays containing chicken breasts and chicken thighs and look for the whole chickens.
 Sure, I love a good roasted or grilled whole chicken as much as anyone, but buying this way is also part of a larger strategy: I break the chickens down at home, trading a bit of my time for grocery budget savings.

 When it comes to price, it’s a no-brainer to cut up a chicken myself.
 A Simple Truth organic whole chicken costs $2.99 per pound at my local store.
-If I buy the same brand as boneless skinless chicken breasts, I’ll shell out $6.99 per pound (or $5.99 for boneless thighs).
+If I buy the same brand as boneless skinless chicken breasts, I’ll shell out more than twice that per pound.
 So I buy three or four birds and make an afternoon of it, packaging several breasts, thighs, drumsticks and wings into individual bundles and freezing them for later.